mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 More sophisticated approaches like 'Design of Experiments' (DoE) can explore reaction space more efficiently than OFAT.
 However, computational approaches offer the potential to significantly reduce time and costs by screening conditions before lab work begins.

 ## Computational Approaches
-We can categorize computational methods into five main groups.
+We can categorise computational methods into five main groups.
 All of these models will follow a similar workflow, which can be seen below:

 |![RC Prediction Workflow](/images/blog/modelling-workflow.png)|
 |:--:|